 Dear Your Business Credit,

-a credit card, so I haven’t built up much of a credit history.
+I will be graduating from college soon and want to start a business.
+I don’t have a credit card, so I haven’t built up much of a credit history.
 What types of financing options are available to someone like me? — Self starter

 Dear Self starter,